 Eni certifies the carbon reductions from REDD+ projects according to the Verified Carbon Standard (VCS) and the Climate Community and Biodiversity Standard (CCB), mainly triple gold, issued by the international body VERRA.
 A third-party auditor approval is also required in the certification process.

-Over recent years, Eni has built strong partnerships with recognized international developers such as BioCarbon Partners, Peace Parks Foundation, First Climate, Carbonsink and Terra Global.
+Over recent years, Eni has built strong partnerships with recognized international developers such as BioCarbon Partners, Peace Parks Foundation, First Climate, Carbonsink, Terra Global, Unique and Carbon Credit Consulting.
 In 2018, Eni signed a MoU with UNDP for the cooperation in the field of sustainable energy and climate change, including the development of REDD+ initiatives.

-We are working at locations across Angola, Ghana, Malawi, Mexico, Mozambique, Vietnam, and Zambia.
+We are working at locations across Angola, Cote d`Ivoire, Ghana, Kenya, Malawi, Mexico, Mozambique, Rwanda, Vietnam, and Zambia.

-We have ongoing projects in Zambia, and we are working on a set of new initiatives in several countries among which Mexico, Mozambique, Ghana, Malawi, Angola and Vietnam.
+We have ongoing projects in Zambia and Mexico and we are working on a set of new initiatives in several countries among which Mexico, Mozambique, Ghana, Kenya, Malawi, Rwanda, Ivory Coast, Angola, and Vietnam.